-If Notice is sent in the form of a non-editable attachment to e-mail, such attachment should be in the Portable Document Format (PDF) or in a non-editable format together with a 'link or instructions' for recipient for downloading relevant version of the software [Rule 18(3)(iii) of the Companies (Management and Administration) Rules, 2014].
+If Notice is sent in the form of a non-editable attachment to e-mail, such attachment should be in the Portable Document Format (PDF) or in a noneditable format together with a 'link or instructions' for recipient for downloading relevant version of the software [Rule 18(3)(iii) of the Companies (Management and Administration) Rules, 2014].

-The company shall ensure that it uses a system which produces confirmation of the total number of recipients e-mailed and a record of each recipient to whom the Notice has been sent and copy of such record and any Notices of any failed transmissions and subsequent re-sending shall be retained by or on behalf of the company as "proof of sending".
+The company shall ensure that it uses a system which produces confirmation of the total number of recipients e-mailed and a record of each recipient to whom the Notice has been sent and copy of such record and any Notices of any failed transmissions and subsequent re-sending shall be retained by or on behalf of the company as "proof of sending" for such period as decided by the Board, which shall not be less than three years from the date of the Meeting.